The Limits of Citation Counts

-The auxiliary database $d_{aux}$ contains three authors $u,v,w$, and each author is represented by a blue (rounded) square.
+The auxiliary database $d_{aux}$ is represented in \figref{fLemma1.1}.
+It contains three authors $u,v,w$, and each author is represented by a rounded square.
 Each author has a single paper, represented by a circle.
-Each citation is represented by an arrow, for instance $u$'s paper cites $w$'s paper.
+Each citation is represented by an arrow (we can read that $u$'s paper cites $w$'s paper and that $v$'s and $w$'s papers cite each other).
 By Author Anonymity, we can reallocate authors to papers, while keeping the set of authors, the set of papers and the network fixed.
-We obtain the following database.
+We obtain the database represented in \figref{fLemma1.2}.

 In the database $d'_{aux}$, there are only two authors $v$ and $w$, and $v$ has written two papers.
 As we have $d_{aux},d'_{aux}\in \mathbb{D}$, we can write, using Separability and Author Anonymity: